ystia/yorc/doc/secured.rst

 Secured Janus Setup
 -------------------
-Create a janus-server.key and janus-server.pem using the above commands and replace <FIP> by the host's IP address.
+Create a ``janus-server.key`` and ``janus-server.pem`` using the above commands and replace <FIP> by the host's IP address.

-Bellow is an example of configuration file with TLS enabled and using a secured Consul client.
+Bellow is an example of configuration file with TLS enabled and using the collocated and secured Consul client.

 .. code-block:: JSON